A cluttered bedroom is such an energy leak.

 And if you prefer a sleeker look, choose a metal rack style and use it for shoes or small baskets.

-Over the door hooks work well for robes, bags, or even a favorite hoodie.
-Just remember not to overload the door so it still closes smoothly.
+Over the door hooks work really well for robes, bags, or even a favorite hoodie, but just remember not to overload the door so it still closes smoothly.

 Shop This Setup